why Ginkgo Bioworks Holdings Inc. [DNA] is a Good Choice for Investors After New Price Target of $4.92

-Ginkgo Bioworks Holdings Inc. [NYSE: DNA] loss -1.14% on the last trading session, reaching $1.74 price per share at the time.
-The company report on February 16, 2023 that Zymtronix and Ginkgo Bioworks Announce Partnership to Produce Enzymes for the Industrialization of Cell-Free Biomanufacturing.
+Ginkgo Bioworks Holdings Inc. [NYSE: DNA] price plunged by -8.70 percent to reach at -$0.14.
+The company report on February 22, 2023 that Ginkgo Bioworks Announces Date of Fourth Quarter and Full Year 2022 Results Presentation.

 Sponsored

+Presentation and Q&A session scheduled for post-market on Wednesday, March 1, 2023.

-Zymtronix, a developer of cell-free process technologies, and Ginkgo Bioworks (NYSE: DNA), which is building the leading platform for cell programming and biosecurity, today announced a partnership to optimize enzymes used in Zymtronix’s proprietary cell-free platform for the production of important ingredients in food, agriculture, cosmetics and pharmaceuticals.
+Ginkgo Bioworks (NYSE: DNA), which is building the leading platform for cell programming and biosecurity, today announced that it plans to host a presentation and Q&A session reviewing business performance for the fourth quarter and full year ended December 31, 2022, on Wednesday, March 1, 2023, beginning at 4:30 p.m.
+ET.

-Enzymatic biocatalysis is a powerful manufacturing technology that can enable the production of a wide range of chemicals and molecules.
-Zymtronix’s cell-free platform is designed to solve challenges associated with traditional biocatalysis and seeks to enable the production of a wide range of products with precision and productivity.
-By partnering with Ginkgo to build and produce bioengineered market-ready enzymes, Zymtronix anticipates being able to extend its solutions into the pharma, nutrition, and agriculture markets, among others.

-Ginkgo Bioworks Holdings Inc. represents 1.63 billion in outstanding shares, while the company has a total market value of $3.23 billion with the latest information.
-DNA stock price has been found in the range of $1.63 to $1.765.
+A sum of 30447805 shares traded at recent session while its average daily volume was at 20.77M shares.
+Ginkgo Bioworks Holdings Inc. shares reached a high of $1.565 and dropped to a low of $1.46 until finishing in the latest session at $1.47.

+The one-year DNA stock forecast points to a potential upside of 70.12.
+The average equity rating for DNA stock is currently 2.10, trading closer to a bullish pattern in the stock market.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for DNA shares is $4.92 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on DNA stock is a recommendation set at 2.10.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.